bchin224/my_personal_kanban_client/README.md

 - Renamed all cardData to card to match the django card_views.py
 - Successfully made axios POST request to create a card

+2/20
+- Successfully index all cards
+- Successfully filtered all cards into respective columns

+2/21
+- Added update card functionality
+- Successfully delete a card functionality
+- Began styling for board, column and cards

 ## Technologies
 * HTML/SCSS